 Do your job application materials need an overhaul?
 Try these 10 quick changes you can make to improve your resume, save space, and make yourself more hireable.

-Resumes are always works in progress and you should be ready to improve yours at any time.
+Resumes are always a work in progress and you should be ready to improve yours at any time.
 Here are 10 fast and easy changes you can make to improve your resume, save space, and make yourself more hireable

 1. Change the font

 Helvetica, Arial, and Calibri are easy to read for both humans and Applicant Tracking Systems (ATS).
-This guy has a list of 20 resume fonts for 2020.
-Don’t mess with font.
+Keep it simple and don’t mess with the font by doing something super fancy.
 If your goal is to stand out, find another way.

 2. Remove your address